ray-project/ray/doc/source/ray-core/monitoring-debugging/tools.rst

 Dashboard (Web UI)
 ------------------
 Ray supports the web-based dashboard to help users monitor the cluster.
-When a new cluster is started, the dashboard will be available through the default address `localhost:8265` (port can be incremented if port 8265 is already occupied).
+When a new cluster is started, the dashboard is available through the default address `localhost:8265` (port can be automatically incremented if port 8265 is already occupied).

 See :ref:`Ray Dashboard <ray-dashboard>` for more details.

 Debugger
 --------
 Ray has a built-in debugger that allows you to debug your distributed applications.
-It allows to set breakpoints in your Ray tasks and actors and when hitting the breakpoint you can drop into a PDB session that you can then use to:
+It allows you to set breakpoints in your Ray tasks and actors, and when hitting the breakpoint, you can drop into a PDB session that you can then use to:

 - Inspect variables in that context